nf-core/chipseq/docs/usage.md

 wget -L https://www.encodeproject.org/files/ENCFF356LFX/@@download/ENCFF356LFX.bed.gz && gunzip ENCFF356LFX.bed.gz && mv ENCFF356LFX.bed hg38-blacklist.v3.bed
 ```

-> **NB:** A detailed description of the different versions of the files can be found [here](https://sites.google.com/site/anshulkundaje/projects/blacklists)

-> **NB:** Check the [igenomes.config](https://github.com/nf-core/chipseq/blob/master/conf/igenomes.config) to see which blacklist bed files are assigned by default to the respective reference genome.
+> **NB:** A detailed description of the different versions of the files can be found [here](https://sites.google.com/site/anshulkundaje/projects/blacklists).
+Also, to to see which blacklist bed files are assigned by default to the respective reference genome check the [igenomes.config](https://github.com/nf-core/chipseq/blob/master/conf/igenomes.config).

 ## Running the pipeline